 Recommended by WordPress:

 Getting an official endorsement from WordPress is not easy.
 It means a lot to those looking for a WordPress hosting provider.
-Precisely, out of all the platforms out there, why would WordPress recommended something that is bad.
+Precisely, out of all the platforms out there, why would WordPress recommend something that is bad?
 It will ruin my reputation and brand.
 And see, if you head over to WordPress.org, the official website for WordPress, you will find that WordPress gives Bluehost the top spot on its list of the best WordPress web hosting providers.

 One of the key parameters that are measured in SEO is the loading speed.
-And in fact, when your website took too long to respond, chances are the person already navigate away.
+And in fact, when your website took too long to respond, chances are the person already navigated away.
 With an official endorsement by WordPress like that, one would expect the loading speed to be fast.
 Bluehost certainly doesn’t disappoint, with the 2 million websites hosted on it.
 If you want to make your business successful, you need fast site load speeds and server response time.
 Where Bluehost delivers excellent speed consistently.

 Incredible Server Uptime:

 Your website is like your storefront that works 24/7.
-Certainly, you don’t want any interruptions of service that your audience is unable to view your site.
+Certainly, you don’t want any interruptions of service so that your audience is unable to view your site.
 Server Uptime refers to the portion of time that your site is online.
 The industry standard for hosting companies is around 99%, but Bluehost outdoes this, with its average coming up to 99.9%.
 And this is the minimum for their lower-level shared hosting plans.
 If you opt for its dedicated hosting of VPS hosting plans, you can expect it to touch near 100%.

 Flexible and Scalable: